COVID-19 Protocols for summer 2022

 All age eligible campers must be fully vaccinated as defined by the CDC and have a vaccination card on file in order to attend camp this summer.
 Families are asked to upload their camper’s vaccination card to their account by June 1, 2022.

-- Summer@Potomac reserves the right to require masking of staff, campers, and/or invited guests, regardless of vaccination status, during periods of high transmission, following a period of isolation or quarantine, within a homeroom or a camp group that has experienced three or more positive cases of COVID-19 within a 14 day period, or for any other reason.
+At this time, Summer@Potomac is planning to operate as mask-optional indoors and outdoors, including the school bus.
+Please be sure to talk with your child about your family’s expectations for mask wearing.
+We ask that all members of Summer@Potomac be respectful of each individual’s choice in this matter.
+Summer@Potomac reserves the right to require masking of staff, campers, and/or invited guests, regardless of vaccination status, during periods of high transmission, following a period of isolation or quarantine, within a homeroom or a camp group that has experienced three or more positive cases of COVID-19 within a 14 day period, or for any other reason.